E-Type (musician): Success

-E-Type's breakthrough came in 1994 with the collaboration with the producers from Cheiron (Denniz PoP, Max Martin, and Amadin) on his debut album Made in Sweden.
+E-Type's breakthrough came in 1994, with the collaboration with the producers from Cheiron (Denniz PoP, Max Martin, and Amadin) on his debut album Made in Sweden.
 A single from this album, "Set the World on Fire", reached gold status in Sweden, #1 on the Swedish dance chart, #2 on the Swedish sale chart, and #4 in Israel.
 Eventually four other singles were released from the album: the ballad "Do You Always (Have To Be Alone)?", "This Is the Way" and "Russian Lullaby" (co-written by Jonas Berggren from Ace of Base).
 "This Is the Way" reached #15 on the Billboard Club Chart in the United States and #6 on the UK Club Chart.
 Most of the tracks feature the female vocalist Nana Hedin, who is featured on nearly all of E-Type's albums.
 The album itself was released on 31 October 1994 and reached #2 on the album-chart.
 Over 100,000 copies were sold in Sweden and the album was listed for 26 weeks.

 During 1996, E-Type and the producer-team spent their time working on a second album The Explorer, which was released in Sweden on 23 October.
 The album sold more than 20,000 copies.
 His third album, Last Man Standing, was released on 27 November 1998 and went to #1 in Finland and Sweden, going double platinum and platinum respectively.
 The album remains E-Type's best-selling album with sales of 3 million copies worldwide and includes hit singles like "Angels Crying", "Here I Go Again" and "Princess of Egypt".

 E-Type recorded the official song, "Campione 2000" for the 2000 European football championship.
-"Campione 2000" is played every time the English football team Bolton Wanderers take to the field.
 In 2001, he released his new single "Life" on 12 November.
 The forthcoming album release, entitled Euro IV Ever, was postponed until the end of 2001 and finally released on 21 November.
 An album release party was held on 25 November.